mintel/docker-es-snapshot/README.md

 # ElasticSearch snapshot container
-Docker container to trigger and cleanup ElasticSearch snapshots using the Elastic Curator, curl and jq.
+Docker container to trigger and cleanup ElasticSearch snapshots using the Elastic Curator and curl.

 ## Usage
 This image uses the following config files which need to be mounted in `/etc/config`: